Criminology and Criminal Psychology

 Jocelyn Johnson, MSc Criminology and Criminal Psychology student

-- 1 year full time (campus-based), 2 years part time (distance learning), 3 years part time (distance learning)
+- 1 year full time (campus-based), 2 years part time (distance learning)

 - A second-class honours degree or equivalent in a relevant subject.
 Exceptionally, applicants with a strong profile of relevant professional qualifications and experience and/or training within a security, police, military or security management department able to demonstrate academic ability to achieve postgraduate level, will be considered.
 Applicants must have studied at least an introduction to psychology at Higher Education level.
 English language proficiency at a minimum of IELTS band 6.5.
 Campus-based applicants require a minimum score of 6.0 in all individual components.
 Distance learning applicants require a minimum score of 6.0 in Reading and Writing components.